 Bio: Ivy Blackmore is a research scientist focused on better understanding rural livelihood challenges and strategies and the ways in which these factors and decisions shape human health and natural resource sustainability.
 She recently helped implement an integrated nutrition and fisheries sustainability intervention in coastal Kenya and is currently supporting community-based research with Indigenous communities in the US and subsistence farming communities in Ethiopia and Ghana.
 She helps advise a livelihoods diversification project in rural Nicaragua.

-Prior to pursuing her PhD, Ivy worked in proposal development for the International Development Group at RTI International and served for two and a half years as a Peace Corps agriculture/food security volunteer in rural Nicaragua.
-Her time in Nicaragua, in addition to growing up on a small farm in upstate New York, led to her interest in rural livelihood security and improving socioeconomic development and gender equality in underserved, hard to reach places.
+Ivy earned a Ph.D. from Washington University in St Louis (2019), an MPP from Duke University (2012) and a B.A. from Bowdoin College (2007).
+Prior to pursuing her Ph.D., Ivy worked for RTI International and served as a Peace Corps agriculture/food security extension agent in rural Nicaragua.
+Her time in Nicaragua and the experience of growing up on a small farm in upstate New York led to her interest in rural livelihood security issues and sustainable development in underserved places across the world.